At its discretion, the college may release Directory Information, which shall include:

 - Major field of study at TJC

 - Most recent previous educational institution attended

 - Participation in officially recognized activities and sports

 - Weight and height of members of athletic teams

 - Enrollment status (e.g., undergraduate or graduate; full-time or part-time)

-Students may have all Directory Information withheld by notifying the Registrar in writing by the census date of each semester (12th class day for long semesters and 4th class day for summer semesters).
+Students may have all directory Information withheld by completing this form by the census date of each semester (12th class day for long semesters and 4th class day for summer semesters).
 Requests for non-disclosure will be honored by the institution until the student notifies the Registrar in writing that Directory Information may be released.

 All other information may not be released without written consent of the student.
 Grades, social security numbers, student identification numbers, ethnic backgrounds and student schedules may not be released to anyone other than the student.
 This information will not be released over the phone to anyone.

 The Solomon Amendment is a federal law that allows military recruiters to access some address, biographical and academic program information on students age 17 and older.

 The Department of Education has determined the Solomon Amendment supersedes most elements of FERPA.
 An institution is therefore obligated to release data included in the list of “student recruiting information,” which may or may not match TJC’s FERPA directory information list.
 However, if the student has submitted a written request through the Registrar’s Office to restrict the release of his/her Directory Information, then no information from the student's education record will be released under the Solomon Amendment.